ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 Total Luck Chance = min(sum(assigned Mythling Effective Luck), Shrine Luck Cap)
 ```

 Production is calculated in fixed, server-authoritative batches.
 While a shrine has available storage capacity, each batch adds its normal output.
 The shrine makes one Lucky Yield roll per batch using `Total Luck Chance`.
+The Shrine menu is also the player-facing place to inspect its stored output and use an explicit Collect action.

 - At launch, a successful Lucky Yield roll doubles that batch's normal resource output.
 - Production accrues while the player is offline.